bubthegreat/cookiecutter-angular-fastapi/README.md

 ## Backend

 Our API backend is FastAPI, which does automatic swagger docs for you!
-Swagger docs will be available at http://{{cookiecutter.domain}}:{{cookiecutter.api_port}}/docs when running on your {{cookiecutter.domain}} so you can see what they look like.
+Swagger docs will be available at http://localhost:8000/docs when running on your localhost so you can see what they look like.

 ### Installing the backend